Pillsbury Elects Eight Attorneys to Partnership

-Ms. Bell's intellectual property practice focuses on patent prosecution and client counseling in the mechanical arts.
+Ms. Bell is a partner in the law firm's Intellectual Property practice and is located in the Northern Virginia office.
+Her intellectual property practice focuses on patent prosecution and client counseling in the mechanical arts.
 She has drafted patent applications, and has prosecuted patent applications before the United States Patent and Trademark Office in the areas of lithography, medical devices, pneumatic tools, hand tools, all-terrain vehicles, personal watercraft, automotive parts, engines, laminators, document shredders, intelligent assist devices, and electrochemical devices.

 Ms. Bell has also handled a variety of patent related matters, including reissue applications, requests for ex parte and inter partes reexamination proceedings, interference proceedings, product clearance and patentability letters, as well as opinions of non-infringement and invalidity of patents.
 She has also represented parties in appeals before the United States Court of Appeals for the Federal Circuit.